ccollie/redis-promql/README.md

 This underlying library this project uses originated as a heavily modded `rust` port of [VictoriaMetrics](https://victoriametrics.com).

 ## License
-VKMetrics is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+ValkeyMetrics is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).